 What Can You Do With a History Degree?
-My Lifelong Lessons
+How It’s Shaped My Career

-From 2009 to 2011, I went to graduate school to study American history.
-My plan at the time was to learn as much as I could about museums so that one day I could be a curator or a historian who helped people learn more about their past.
+I attended graduate school to study American history.
+My plan at the time was to learn as much as I could about our nation’s past so that one day I could be a museum curator or historian who would help educate other people.

-While in graduate school, I took countless courses on gender studies, public history, the Civil War, material culture, the history of medicine, and more.
-I spent hours doing internships at museums, and I eventually landed a coveted job as a historian and interpreter for the National Park Service.
+While in graduate school, I took courses on gender studies, public history, the Civil War, material culture, the history of medicine, and more.
+I spent hours completing internships at museums, tirelessly building my professional résumé.
+Eventually, I landed a coveted job as a historian and interpreter for the National Park Service.

-Of course, as you might have noticed, these days I make a living as a financial writer.
-My entire career path has shifted, and I spend every day thinking about budgets, bookkeeping, clients, and running a successful business.
-Because of this, I haven’t thought about the Civil War in a long time, despite my years of training — both in undergraduate and graduate school — to do just that.
+With that in mind, it may come as a surprise that these days, I make a living as a financial writer.
+My entire career path has shifted.
+I now spend every day thinking about budgets, bookkeeping, clients, and running a successful business.
+Because of this, I haven’t thought about the Civil War in a long time, despite my years of training — in both undergraduate and grad school — to do just that.

 The Skills I Learned From My History Degree